A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

 In industrial environments, data management is a major challenge requiring effective and optimised management of assets throughout their life cycle, from the beginning of the plant specification phase up to its dismantlement.
 The complexity of the systems operated within some infrastructures means that the volume of data accumulated throughout its life cycle is particularly important.
-At the end of a nuclear power plant’s design phase, the sets of data can reach: 25,000 documents, 35,000 requirements, 100,000 basic components and 1,500,000 basic technical data records.
-During the construction and commissioning phases, these figures are multiplied by 10.

 However, one of the prerequisites is to know how to create and organise all this data.
 This is particularly crucial, given the variety of tools and methods used throughout the asset life cycle and the need for each to be mutually compatible, communicating between themselves.
 The solutions will involve system engineering and digital tools.

 Document Centric and Data Centric: what is covered by these two principles?